Trade CFD Sectors

 One of the advantages of trading CFDs is that you can have one CFD dealer but have access to almost unlimited types of markets.
 CFDs can be traded for virtually every type of market in the world, so you can choose which ones are acting favorably for trading, for example looking to markets that are strengthening or that have definite price trends at the moment.

-Another advantage of using sector CFDs is that your investment is automatically diversified across a range of companies, as the CFD includes many stocks from that sector of industry.
-This means sector CFDs are usually less volatile.
+Another advantage of using sector CFDs is that your investment is automatically diversified across a range of companies, as the CFD includes many stocks from that sector of industry which reduces stock specific risk.
+This means sector CFDs are usually less volatile than trading individual shares.
+An example of this would be holding a long position in the UK oil and gas sector compared to a pure long in BP.
 It is much easier to identify trends in a sector as a whole, rather than examining the charts of several different companies.
-While most shares tend to follow the general trend of a sector, there's always the possibility that a few will not.
+While most shares tend to follow the general trend of a sector, there’s always the possibility that a few will not.
 Trading the whole sector reduces your exposure to this risk.
 Advanced strategies like pairing are also possible with sectors.
 For instance, if you believe an index will rise but one constituent sector will retrace, you can maximise your potential profit and go long on the index but short the sector.

 There are three points to watch with sector CFDs.
 Firstly, as with all CFDs, you are trading on margin.
 While this means that a small investment can control and profit from a large quantity of shares, it also means your account is charged interest while you hold a long position in the CFD.
 Secondly, margin trading means that if you have made a bad choice you can lose all of your investment, or even more.
 The same mechanism that multiplies your gains on a winning trade will also multiply your losses.